 Loans and receivables - These assets are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are measured at amortized cost less impairment.
 Individually significant receivables are considered for impairment when they are past due or when other objective evidence is received that a specific counterparty will default.
-Amounts receivable are classified as loans and receivable.
+GST receivables are classified as loans and receivable.

 Other financial liabilities - This category includes financial liabilities that are not classified as FVTPL.
 Subsequent to initial recognition, other financial liabilities are measured at amortized cost using the effective interest method.
-Accounts payable and the debentures are classified as other financial instruments.
+Accounts payable, and the loan payable are classified as other financial instruments.